czymara/czymara.github.io/_pages/pubs/schmidt-catran_czymara_2022_jems.md

 Outreach
 ------
-- In the top X% of all research outputs scored by [Altmetric](https://www.altmetric.com/details/XXX)
+- In the top 5% of all research outputs scored by [Altmetric](https://routledge.altmetric.com/details/137663901)